milanochi/books_manager/README.md

 Adjust other configurations as needed, such as:
 APP_URL: The URL of your application (e.g., 'http://localhost')
 SESSION_DRIVER: The session driver to use (e.g., 'file', 'database', 'redis')
-MAIL_DRIVER: The mail driver to use (e.g., 'smtp', 'mailgun', 'ses')
 6. Generate an Application Key

 Bash